Updated: Mar 6

 If these issues are also a concern of yours, you will now be spoiled for choice!

-5. Turn Things OFF
+5. Turn Appliances OFF

-One of the most common mistakes people make in trying to be environmentally-friendly is in forgetting to turn things off!
+One of the most common mistakes people make in trying to be environmentally-friendly is in forgetting to turn appliances off!
 That applies to power such as electricity, light bulbs, the oven, and the heating, but also applies to water.

 Vast amounts of water is wasted by just leaving the tap on as you brush your teeth!
 Treat water and energy like the precious resources they are, and get into the habit of turning them off after every use.